DeGoedeZaak/amandla-wp/README.md

 cd cli && ./trust-cert.sh
 ```

-> Edit the script to your your custom domain, this example uses myapp.local
+> Edit the script to your your custom domain, this example uses amandla.local

 ### Setup vhost in /etc/hosts

 ```shell
 cd cli && ./setup-hosts-file.sh
 ```
 > Follow the instructions.
-For example use `myapp.local`
+For example use `amandla.local`

 ### Setup ENV